yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/actions-outlets/index.md

 ### Establishing an Action

 Press down the `control` button as you click the submit button, then drag your mouse to the code, below the already written functions.
 A blue arrow should show what you are doing.
-When the little box appears, make sure to select "ACTION" in the Connection drop down if it doesn't defaul to that.
+When the little box appears, make sure to select "ACTION" in the Connection drop down if it doesn't default to that.
 Then give it a name - this is a function so should follow naming conventions for functions.
-Under "Type" change "Any" to "UIButton".
+Under "Type" change "Any" to "UIButton."

 <img class="medium" src="./assets/action1.gif">